Last Updated on April 5, 2018 by Inspire Malibu

 California is known for many things: the beaches, movie stars, Hollywood, and outstanding weather, just to name a few.
 It’s also home to a large number of addiction treatment centers, with many of them located in and around Malibu.
-But why are so many of them located there?
+But why are so many drug rehab centers in Los Angeles?
 To answer that, we need to step back and look at some history.

 An Early History of Drug Rehab

 Alcohol and drug dependence have been objects of discussion and speculation for many hundreds of years.
 The 1750s saw the formation of sobriety circles in which members would encourage an alcohol addicted person to overcome their dependency by relying on their ancestral belief systems.

 In the 1800s, Benjamin Rush made the shocking declaration that dependence on alcohol was not, in fact, a moral failing, but rather, an actual medical condition.
 In the 1840s, sober houses were established to help those who were addicted to alcohol.
 And, in 1867, the first sober house for women, called the Martha Washington Home, was opened in Chicago.

 From 1879 through the 1960s, there were Keeley Institutes – 200 facilities to be exact – throughout Europe and the United States.
 Dr. Keeley was a surgeon who thought he could cure alcoholism by injecting his patients with gold, silver, and mercury.
 We now know that these types of procedures caused more harm than good.

 The Keeley Institutes did, however, have a positive impact on some of their addiction patients.
 It was not the injections that were benefitting them, it was the treatment routine.
 The Keeley routine included a thirty-one day stay at the center, where patients would receive nutritious meals, as well as clean, fresh air and plenty of exercise.
 This healthy environment gave the centers a safe, secure, and comfortable atmosphere that made patients feel welcome and ready to tackle their addictions.